remix-run/remix/docs/guides/data-loading.md

 }
 ```

 If the user clicks the checkbox and submits the form, the URL updates and the checkbox state changes too.
 But if the user clicks the link _only the url will update and not the checkbox_.
 That's not what we want.
-You may be familiar with React's controlled components here:
+You may be familiar with React's controlled components here and think to switch it to `checked` instead of `defaultChecked`:

 ```tsx bad lines=[6]
 <input